christianvedels/Railways_and_the_happy_Danes/README.md

 Files: *'shape_parishes', 'Geo.csv',*
 'Sogne' tranlates to parishes.
 This is the shape file of Danish parishes as of January 1, 1820.
 Which was passed on to this project from the authors of Boberg-Fazlic et al (2023).
 Originally this comes from www.digdag.dk.
 The market town of Lemvig was missing and added manually using borders downloaded directly from www.digdag.dk in Vedel (2023).

+### OxRoads
+Data on the distances from ox roads comes from Boberg-Fazlic et al (2023).

 ## References
 Bentzen, J., Boberg-Fazlic, N., Sharp, P., Vedel, C. (2023) Holy Cows and Spilt Milk: A Firm Level Analysis of the Impact of Religiosity on Productivity (UNPUBLISHED MANUSCRIPT)